kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 Repository.prototype.serializeToCache = function (object) {...}
 ```

-This method transforms the busines object before being persisted to the cache.
-The default implementation just returns the object without any transformation and is meant to be overriden.
+This method transforms the business object before being persisted to the cache.
+The default implementation just returns the object without any transformation and is meant to be overridden.

 ### parameters